Ashish1965/blogging/README.md

 ### Steps
 Clone the repository.
 Install all dependencies using command : npm Install.
-Start the server using command : npm run devices
+Start the server using command : npm run dev